Coartix/ReinforcementLearningCourse/DQN-Atari/README.md

 - A video function has been added to visualize the result of the agent after training

+#### Results:

+With my computer, I was able to train the agent on thousands of episodes with memory size of 15 000.
+This resulted as far as a mean reward of 14.

+On another computer with enough RAM to hold a memory size of 200 000, I had resulted after about 6000 episodes to a mean reward of 27.

 #### Next:

 I'm looking forward to make a model playing Breakout based on a Decision Transformer.